awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 ## Docker images<a name="docker-images"></a>

-The single container and multicontainer Docker platforms for Elastic Beanstalk support the use of Docker images stored in a public or private online image repository\.
+The Docker and Multicontainer Docker platforms for Elastic Beanstalk support the use of Docker images stored in a public or private online image repository\.

 Specify images by name in `Dockerrun.aws.json`\.
 Note these conventions:
 + Images in official repositories on Docker Hub use a single name \(for example, `ubuntu` or `mongo`\)\.
 + Images in other repositories on Docker Hub are qualified with an organization name \(for example, `amazon/amazon-ecs-agent`\)\.
 + Images in other online repositories are qualified further by a domain name \(for example, `quay.io/assemblyline/ubuntu` or `account-id.dkr.ecr.us-east-2.amazonaws.com/ubuntu:trusty`\)\.

-For single container environments only, you can also build your own image during environment creation with a Dockerfile\.
+For environments using the Docker platform only, you can also build your own image during environment creation with a Dockerfile\.
 See [Building custom images with a Dockerfile](single-container-docker-configuration.md#single-container-docker-configuration.dockerfile) for details\.
+The Multicontainer Docker platform doesn't support this functionality\.

 ### Using images from an Amazon ECR repository<a name="docker-images-ecr"></a>